3xKEsGJQsmEQLAfuMv9QikF8i9y7Bf1D6NjguXg/spacious-start-menu/docs/usage.md

 This is the list screen displayed by `Edit Pin`.

-Double-click the list, click the Edit button on the far right, or click the `Add row` button to open the edit screen.
+Double-click the list, click the edit icon at the right end of the list, or click the `Add Row` button or `Edit Row` button below to open the edit screen.

 If you select the delete (trash can) icon on the far right or press the `Delete` key, the actual deletion will occur when the `Save` button is pressed.

 ![Pinned definition list](img/pinList01.png)

 ### 🔷Pin edit screen

+#### 💠Overview

 Edit screen.